tidewave-ai/tidewave_python/README.md

 - `allow_remote_access:` allow remote connections when True (default False)
 - `allowed_origins:` list of allowed origin hosts (default [])
 - `team`: enable Tidewave Web for teams

+Tidewave will automatically detect if your Flask application is using SQLAlchemy and Jinja2 and configure them automatically.

 ### FastAPI